Fine Arts

 Ceramic Sculpture: Materials

-This course will focus on the making of sculptural form and installation work with clay, in the art context, and shall encourage the use of varied mediums and materials to combine with clay.
+This studio-based course will focus on the making of sculptural form and installation work with clay, in the art context, and shall encourage the use of varied mediums and materials to combine with clay.
 It is based on the exploration of different subject matters and the acquisitions of technical skills.
+This second semester will be focusing on production of sculptural or installation works.?
+The program is set up to help each student to develop a personal vision through sculpture and installation in clay: – By discussing their motivations and contextualizing their work. – By developing their abilities to choose the most suitable technique and the most appropriate medium to use for a project.

 Prerequisites: Sophomore year sculpture